Clinical Dating Guide

 How to Exit the 'Almost' Zone

 You escape a situationship by recognizing that a lack of clarity is clarity.
-"I don't know what I want" translates to "I know I do not want to commit to you, but I don't want you to leave yet."
+"I don't know what I want" is usually a polite translation for "I know I do not want to commit to you, but I don't want you to leave yet."

 Tired of the Toxic Cycle?